TeleBASIC Reference Guide

 -> TAN(n)

-Returns the trigonometric tangent of the specified value n in radians
+Returns the trigonometric tangent of the angle n, given in radians

 -> TH_SYSLEVEL